Table of Contents

 The answer to that will determine what the main call to action for your welcome email should be.

 Get deep insights into MRR, churn, LTV and more to grow your business

-3. Don’t overwhelm your users with too many emails at once
+3. Don’t send too many onboarding welcome emails at once

 Have you ever signed up for a SaaS product (or any other type of subscription) and been bombarded with multiple emails all at once?